rankutah/blog/sites/rank-utah/content/spotlights/utah-seo-marketing.md

 ## 3\.
 Proximity

 Proximity refers to how close a potential customer is to your business.
-You'll naturally rank higher in search results for users who are physically closer to your location.
+You'll naturally rank higher in search results for users who are physically closer to your Utah location.
 However, high relevance and prominence can extend your reach.

 ## Analytics